-The school receives regular visits from (the nominated) Education Welfare Officer for the area.
-The SENDCo works closely with the Educational Psychologist assigned to the school and meets with them at the beginning of each term to plan their work in the school for the term.
+The school receives visits every other week from the Education Welfare Officer from EWASS.
+The SENDCo works closely with the Educational Psychologist assigned to the school and meets with her at the beginning of each term to plan her work in the school for the term.